What is the Quality Payment Program?

 Without reading all 962 pages of this law, the MACRA QPP changes how Medicare pays eligible providers who give care to Medicare beneficiaries by replacing the previous Medicare Part B reimbursement schedule with a new payment program that is based on performance and focused on quality of care, value and accountability.

-Under MACRA, participating providers will be paid based on the quality and effectiveness of the care they provide.
+Under the QPP, participating providers will be paid based on the quality and effectiveness of the care they provide.
 A growing percentage of physician payment will be based on value – not on volume – like the current fee-for-service system.
 High value care will be defined by measures of quality and efficiency and providers will earn more or less depending on their performance against those measures.

 The program’s measures have been outlined — and are under the guidance of the Centers for Medicare and Medicaid Services (CMS) — in the two paths listed below to allow incentivization for care quality rather than volume.
 The goal of the MACRA QPP is that providers will earn more or less depending on their performance against these measures.